gospel-desk/www.logstown.com/_posts/2020-05-10-the-abstractinator.md

 ---
 layout: post
 heading: The Abstractinator
-excerpt: "I am writing software to help compile information for The Gospels with a Narrative Apparatus."
+excerpt: "I am writing software to help compile information for <u>The Gospels, with a Narrative Apparatus</u>."
 is_published: yes
 ---